 Alan has an Icelandic girlfriend named Elín (played by Ragnheiður Stendórsdóttir) and Elín lives in Reykjavík.

-The Russian is a former spy named Kennikin, and he soon gets another chance to meet his old enemy when he travels from the UK to Iceland.
+The Russian is a spy named Kennikin, and he soon gets another chance to meet his old enemy when he travels from the UK to Iceland.